FirstSun Capital Bancorp (FSUN)

 Over the last five years, FirstSun Capital Bancorp has averaged an ROE of 9.2%, uninspiring for a company operating in a sector where the average shakes out around 7.5%.

-10. Key Takeaways from FirstSun Capital Bancorp’s Q3 Results
+10. Key Takeaways from FirstSun Capital Bancorp’s Q4 Results

 11. Is Now The Time To Buy FirstSun Capital Bancorp?

-FirstSun Capital Bancorp isn’t a terrible business, but it doesn’t pass our bar.
-First off, its revenue growth was mediocre over the last five years.
+FirstSun Capital Bancorp’s business quality ultimately falls short of our standards.
+For starters, its revenue growth was mediocre over the last five years.
 And while its estimated net interest income growth for the next 12 months is great, the downside is its estimated sales for the next 12 months are weak.
 On top of that, its projected EPS for the next year is lacking.

 FirstSun Capital Bancorp’s P/B ratio based on the next 12 months is 0.9x.
-This valuation multiple is fair, but we don’t have much faith in the company.
-We're pretty confident there are superior stocks to buy right now.
+While this valuation is fair, the upside isn’t great compared to the potential downside.
+We're pretty confident there are more exciting stocks to buy at the moment.